lizeyu090312/anisotropic-diffusion-paper/README.md

 ### Dataset Preparation

-Our dataset preparation follows exactly the same procedure as in the official [NVLabs/EDM dataset setup](https://github.com/NVlabs/edm).
+Our dataset preparation follows exactly the same procedure as in the official [NVLabs/EDM Preparing datasets](https://github.com/NVlabs/edm).

 1. Download the original datasets (e.g., CIFAR-10, AFHQv2, FFHQ) from their official websites.